- Federal Pell Grant

-The Top 10% Scholarship is awarded to students who graduate in the top 10 percent of their high school class.
-Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15, 2014 and have financial need may be eligible to receive up to $600 for the initial year if they enroll full time in a Texas public college or university during the Fall 2014 semester.
+The Top 10% Scholarship is awarded to students who graduate in the top 10 percent of their high school class and enroll full time in a Texas public college or university during the Fall 2014 semester.
+Qualifying students who submit the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA) by March 15, 2014 and have financial need may be eligible to receive up to $600 for the initial year.

 Who can apply?
 Students who are initially awarded must:

 - Complete a FAFSA or TASFA (if applicable) and submit by March 15.
 The FAFSA or TASFA must be processed and cannot be in a REJECT status.

 - Complete Recommended or Distinguished Achievement HS curriculum

 - Graduate from an accredited high school in Texas

 - Enroll full time in a Texas public college or university during Fall 2014

 - Complete 30 semester credit hours (SCH) in the previous year